This page contains affiliate links. Please read our disclosure for more info.

 Trastevere is one of the prettiest neighbourhoods in Rome with its narrow cobblestone streets, colourful buildings dripping with ivy, and balconies enlivened with geraniums.

-The area has certainly changed over the years.
-The secret is well and truly out, and at times there seem to be more foreigners than Romans.
+Over the years the secret is out about the area and at times there seem to be more foreigners than Romans.
 It is now a popular spot for restaurant and bar hopping.

 Contents